kibook/s1kd-tools/s1kd-instance/README.md

 -e &lt;ext&gt;
 Specify an extension on the data module code (DME) or publication module code (PME) for the instance.

+-E
+Remove the extension from an instance produced from an already extended data module or publication module.

 -c &lt;dmc&gt;
 Specify a new data module code (DMC) or publication module code (PMC) for the instance.